The Taxonomy of Data

 To keep all of this data organized, we need a structure.
 While there are several different ways to structure a given data set, the format that has become most central to data science is the data frame.

-- Data Frame
+Data Frame

 You might be accustomed to calling this a “spreadsheet” or a “table”, but the organizational norm of putting the variables down the columns and the observations across the rows make this a more specific structure.

-- Unit of Observation
+Unit of Observation

-In the case of data frame above, the unit of observation is a single penguin near Palmer Station.
+In the case of the penguins data frame above, the unit of observation is a single penguin (observed by the researchers in this study).
 The first row captures the measurements on the first penguin, the second row captures the measurements of the second penguin, and so on.
-If I log into CalCentral to see the data frame that records information on the students enrolled in this class, the unit of observation is a single student enrolled in this class.

 Not a Data Frame